durxniMustafa/securematch/README.md

 -   MediaPipe for face detection and gesture classification.
 -   Chart.js for real-time chart rendering.
--   WebSocket for real-time communication.# securematch
+-   WebSocket for real-time communication.